“Pemigewasset Wilderness” (2021) 24″ x 14″

 Sarah Warren’s Statement

-I divide my time between two homes, one in northern New Mexico and the other in the White Mountains of New Hampshire.
-My designs and color choices are influenced by the natural beauty of both of these rugged environments.
+I live in the White Mountains of New Hampshire.
+My designs and color choices are influenced by the natural beauty of this region.

 Sarah Warren’s Biography